All Episodes

 He wouldn't take any other thing for a way of doing it.

-He didn't know who the authorities were, but the call that he made there in Heber connected him with the Chuck Ellison, who was the local deputy there, Navajo County deputy.
+And he called, he didn't know who the authorities were, but the call that he made there in Heber connected him with Chuck Ellison, who was a local deputy there, Navajo County deputy.

 So there was nobody named Blake Davis?